0asisCat/web-morse/README.md

 # Web Pages
 Each web page it contains and their function:
-- Main: cover page, show morse code alphabet, show hyperlink for other features
+- Main: cover page. show morse code alphabet. about morse code show hyperlink for other features.

 # Features
 Here are the following features DotDash can offer: